Looking for support for your finance function? Book a time with an expert.

 • Legislative appropriation tracking

-These reports serve multiple stakeholders including elected officials, oversight bodies, taxpayers, and credit rating agencies.
+Government accounting and reporting standards are more robust in certain areas as they serve multiple stakeholders, including elected officials, oversight bodies, taxpayers, and credit rating agencies.
 Comptrollers must ensure that financial reporting promotes transparency and accountability in public financial management.

 Auditing and Oversight Functions